 Applying a new finish may seem simple, but it’s rather involved.
 There are steps to do after purchasing a stain that you must complete before applying the stain and refinishing the wood.

-Experts recommend using a sander to smooth the wood toward the grain.
-If you want the wood’s natural color to pop, you should level the surface as much as possible before applying a stain.
+Personally, I recommend using a sander to smooth the wood toward the grain.
+If you want the wood’s natural color to pop, level the surface as much as possible before applying a stain.

 Patching Damaged Wood

 You plan on utilizing a vintage wooden item, but you notice that it is riddled with nail holes.
 Two possible solutions exist: filling the hole with glue or staining the wood.
-Many people find glue works best since it binds the hole shut much more securely.
+I find glue works best since it binds the hole shut much more securely.

 However, you may achieve the appearance and feel of natural wood using a wood stain.
 As both have their merits, it’s up to you to decide which one to utilize.